You're Not Sorry: Music and lyrics

 At 4 minutes and 21 seconds long, "You're Not Sorry" is a rock power ballad with elements of country and hard rock.
-Its verses are driven by piano and cello, and its refrains are instrumented by loud, dynamic electric guitars.
+Composed in the key of E-flat minor, the track features piano and cello that constitute its verses, and its refrains are instrumented by loud, dynamic electric guitars, and heavy drums accentuated by a tambourine on each snare beat.
 Critics described the soundscape as somber, solemn, and dramatic.
+Electric guitars are prominent: in the instrumental part that precedes the second verse, they are played in double stop on the tonic and the upper third; in the solo, they are played in arpeggios on the upper part of the neck.
 The critic Annie Zaleski characterized the song as a "thundering ballad" and attributed this quality to what she described as melodramatic piano, mournful fiddle, and crescendoing electric guitars.
 Jordan Levin of the Miami Herald deemed it a "rebellious" tune, and Jonathan Keefe of Slant Magazine wrote that the refrains feature prominent pop hooks.

-Swift sings with dramatic vocals; according to Erin Strecker of Billboard, Swift's voice conveys pain and "lets loose" singing lyrics such as, "Looking so innocent I might believe you if I didn't know/ Could have loved you all my life if you hadn't left me waiting in the cold."
+Swift sings with dramatic vocals that span over two octaves; according to Erin Strecker of Billboard, Swift's voice conveys pain and "lets loose" singing lyrics such as, "Looking so innocent I might believe you if I didn't know/ Could have loved you all my life if you hadn't left me waiting in the cold."
 Scott Mervis of the Pittsburgh Post-Gazette described her delivery as "chanteuse a la Tori Amos".
 The re-recording, "You're Not Sorry (Taylor's Version)", features an identical arrangement as the original, but some critics commented that its production features Swift's richer and deeper vocals; according to the commercial music professor Michael A. Lee, her voice is less nasal and comes more from the chest, the background vocals are more subdued, and the strings are recorded in a closer proximity to the microphones.